Hel0bed0/DCS-J-11A-Late/README.md

 A J-11A with PL-8B and PL-12 (gonna add PL-12A soon™).

-This mod replaces the standard J-11A
+This mod replaces the standard J-11A and makes it avalable for Russia in mission editor.

 You need the Su-27 Flaming Cliffs to fly it